 Enter the video name in the search box and hit ENTER key.
 FreeTube will list out the results based on your search query.

 You can click on any video to play it.

 If you want to change the theme or default API, import/export subscriptions, go to the Settings section.

 Please note that FreeTube is still in beta stage, so there will be bugs.
-If there are any bugs, please report them in the GitHub page given at the end of this guide.
+If there are any bugs, please report them in the GitHub page given below.